TrellixVulnTeam/swahilipython_SCMU/Doc/library/pickle.rst

 Similarly, classes are pickled by named reference, so the same restrictions in the unpickling environment apply.
-Note that none of the class's code or data is pickled, so in the following example the class attribute ``attr`` is not restored in the unpickling environment::
+Note that none of the class's code or data is pickled, so in the following example the kundi attribute ``attr`` is not restored in the unpickling environment::

-   class Foo:
+   kundi Foo:
-       attr = 'A class attribute'
+       attr = 'A kundi attribute'

    picklestring = pickle.dumps(Foo)

 These restrictions are why picklable functions and classes must be defined in the top level of a module.

-Similarly, when class instances are pickled, their class's code and data are not pickled along with them.
+Similarly, when kundi instances are pickled, their class's code and data are not pickled along with them.
 Only the instance data are pickled.
-This is done on purpose, so you can fix bugs in a class or add methods to the class and still load objects that were created with an earlier version of the class.
+This is done on purpose, so you can fix bugs in a kundi or add methods to the kundi and still load objects that were created with an earlier version of the class.
 If you plan to have long-lived objects that will see many versions of a class, it may be worthwhile to put a version number in the objects so that suitable